rolftimmermans/zeromq-ng/README.md

 Creates a new ØMQ context.
 It is usually not necessary to instantiate a new context – the global context `zmq.global` is used for new sockets by default.

 * **Arguments** <br/>
-  <[Object]> An optional object with options that will be set on the context.
+  `options` <[Object]> An optional object with options that will be set on the context.
 Any option setter can be used.

 * **Returns** <br/>
   <[Context]> New context.